rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

 }
 </pre>

-Using the project setup as defined in (see [tutorial one](tutorial-one-spring-amqp.html)) with start.spring.io and SpringInitializr the preparing the runtime is the same as the other tutorials:
+Using the project setup as defined in [tutorial one](tutorial-one-spring-amqp.html) with start.spring.io and Spring Initializr, the preparing of the runtime is the same as in the other tutorials:

 <pre class="lang-bash">